 Correct.
 We had forgotten it in the strip.

 But from where did he know we had been there?

-We did not get any answer.
-On the other hand, we were told that Guardia Costeria, like us, used Windy for water views and that they had received migrants as far north as in Rome. «See our boat?
+We got no answer to that.
+On the other hand, we were told that Guardia Costeria, like us, uses Windy for water views and that they have received migrants as far north as off Rome. «See our boat?
 We are four onboard.
-They were about 50 in a similar boat »told the friendly Coast Guard before he wanted us a good trip.
+They were over 50 in a similar boat »told the friendly coast guard before he wanted us to continue a good trip.

 The last city we called on the mainland was called San Vinzenco.
 On the pier there were two green lighthouses.

 When we got closer we could see that one was the 7 meter high statue "Il Marinaio" or the seaman standing next to the green light house scouting across the sea towards Elba.